jolicode/castor/doc/installation/alternative-methods.md

         (echo "Could not install castor.
 Is the target directory writeable?" && (exit 1))
     ```

-    > [!CAUTION]
+    > [!NOTE]
-    > When using Windows Subsystem for Linux (WSL), you should still use the
+    > Under Windows Subsystem for Linux (WSL), both the Linux and the Windows
-    > Windows phar instead of the Linux phar.
+    > phars work.
+Prefer the Windows one when the same phar is used from Windows
+    > and from WSL: it embeds the tools of both systems, and `self-update` keeps
+    > it that way.

 === "Linux ARM64"